 - On average, you get $36 for every $1 spent on email marketing.

 - SMS has a 98% open rate compared to email marketing.

 - According to Statista, there were about 4 billion global email users in 2020 and the number is expected to increase to 4.6 billion by 2025.

-In light of these statistics, it is normal to get confused about the channel that will be best for your business.
+In light of these statistics, it is no wonder that both are preferred channels by digital marketers.
+However, it is also normal to get confused about the channel that will be best for your business considering the uniqueness of each channel.
 Hence, the question; SMS marketing vs email marketing; which is better for my brand?

 If you are a digital marketer, you must have heard of email marketing considering it has been one of the popular means of sending mass messages and marketing materials for many years.
 And based on the statistics above, it has also been one of the most effective channels.
 Plus, with the help of email automation platforms, email marketing became even more reliable and easy to execute as marketers could customise and segment campaigns, which resulted in higher conversions.

 Having said that, what are the advantage and disadvantages of email marketing?

 Advantages of Email Marketing

 The number of daily email users already shows that many people don’t mind being sent emails.
 And besides that, email marketing is permission-based marketing, so you can only send emails to people who have permitted you to send emails to them.
 What this implies is that not only does email work because it is already a habit for most to get and open their emails, customers already expect emails from brands they provide their info to.

 Email marketing is one of the cheapest marketing channels you can find.
 Most of the marketing automation platforms offer a free version for small businesses with a fewer number of contacts.
 And even the paid versions are cost-effective considering the benefits.
 Plus, based on the stat above, you get an averagely $36 for every $1 spent, which is a great ROI.